Bated Breath and Blue

 As you prepare to listen to Kind Of Miles: Bated Breath and Blue, it is helpful to understand the architectural philosophy behind this tribute.
 In 1959, Miles and his septet walked into Columbia’s 30th Street Studio and abandoned the frantic, complex chord changes of bebop.
 Instead, they embraced modal jazz, improvising over a single scale or mood for minutes at a time.
 It forced the music to slow down, to breathe, and to inhabit a state of profound stillness.

 I approached this project with that exact centenary spirit, pairing the historical logic of modal jazz with my direction using modern generative tools to carve a facsimile.
-As you press play, listen closely to the deliberate hesitation of the virtual trumpet, the soft scrape of the wire brushes, and the heavy analog tape hiss.
+As you press play, or download the free mix MP3, listen closely to the deliberate hesitation of the virtual trumpet, the soft scrape of the wire brushes, and the heavy analog tape hiss.
 Do not rush through these tracks.
 Let the tempo pull you down into a slower cadence.
 Listen to the silence, notice the room, and feel the active, living space left entirely empty, just as Miles taught us.

 Kind Of Miles: Bated Breath and Blue